geshan/geshan.github.com/posts/2021-03-15-javascript-array-functions.md

 console.log(`Is Sunday a day?
 Answer: ${isSundayADay} -- Is Funday a day?
 Answer: ${isFundayADay}`);
 ```

 Looks like Sunday is a day but unfortunately `Funday` is not a day :).
-On a different note there can be an alias for `includes` called `contains` that does the same thing.
+On a different note, there can be an alias for `includes` called `contains` that does the same thing.

 ### Slice